 - Ways to Help

-|Scott Baker is a Professor of Fisheries and Wildlife and is broadly interested in the evolutionary and ecological pattern and process in whales and dolphins, including their abundance, population structure, genetic diversity, and systematic relationships.
-Dr. Baker is particularly interested in projects that bring together both molecular and demographic approaches to improve the conservation of these species.|
+|Scott Baker is a professor of Fisheries, Wildlife, and Conservation Sciences and the head of the Cetacean Conservation and Genomics Laboratory.
+Dr. Baker is broadly interested in the evolutionary and ecological pattern and process in whales and dolphins, including their abundance, population structure, genetic diversity, and systematic relationships.
+He is particularly interested in projects that bring together both molecular and demographic approaches to improve the conservation of these species.|

-|Leigh Torres is an Assistant Professor with the Department of Fisheries and Wildlife and Oregon Sea Grant.
-Dr. Torres is a Marine Mammal Behavioral Ecologist and Sea Grant Extension Specialist, who focuses on spatial and behavioral ecology and conservation.
+|Leigh Torres is an associate professor with the Department of Fisheries, Wildlife, and Conservation Sciences and Oregon Sea Grant.
+Dr. Torres is a marine mammal behavioral ecologist and Sea Grant Extension specialist, who focuses on spatial and behavioral ecology and conservation.
+She leads the Geospatial Ecology of Marine Megafauna Laboratory.
 Potential graduate students are encouraged to review her Letter to Prospective Graduate Students.|